-This first-semester middle-level course is designed to develop German reading, writing, and speaking skills beyond GERM 111Y-112Y.
-We will use a grammar text for reviewing and expanding upon aspects of German grammar from the first year.
-We will apply this review as we read short literary and journalistic texts, as we gain a basic understanding of films in the original German, and as we converse in German with a partner or in groups.
-These texts and films will serve as a point of departure for short compositions as well.
+This first-semester middle-level course is designed to develop German reading, writing and speaking skills beyond GERM 111Y-112Y.
+We use a grammar text for reviewing and expanding upon aspects of German grammar from the first year.
+We apply this review as we read "Tshick," a young adult novel in German by Wolfgang Herrndorf, and other short literary and journalistic texts; as we gain a basic understanding of films in the original German; and as we converse in German with a partner or in groups.
+These texts and films serve as a point of departure for short compositions as well.
 Keeping a diary in German also is an integral component of the course.
-This course includes required practice sessions with an apprentice teacher (AT), which will be scheduled at the beginning of the semester.
-Students enrolled in this course will be automatically added to GERM 214Y for the spring semester.
+This course includes required practice sessions with a teaching assistant, which are scheduled at the beginning of the semester.
+Students enrolled in this course are automatically added to GERM 214Y for the spring semester.
 Prerequisite: GERM 111Y-112Y or equivalent.
 Offered every fall.

 This course provides an overview of various movements in German, Swiss and Austrian literature and film of the 20th and 21st centuries on the basis of representative textual and cinematic examples.
-Students will gain a greater understanding of German literary history and of related social and philosophical trends.
+Students gain a greater understanding of German literary history and related social and philosophical trends.
 Other central goals include practice in the close reading of texts and films and acquiring a basic German vocabulary to do so.
-We will read samples from various genres — drama, prose and lyric poetry.
+We read samples from various genres — drama, prose and lyric poetry.
 Authors to be studied may include Arthur Schnitzler, Franz Kafka, Thomas Mann, Anna Seghers, Bertolt Brecht, Heinrich Böll, Ingeborg Bachmann, Barbara Honigmann, Uwe Timm and Judith Hermann.
-We also will watch films such as "The Blue Angel" (1930, von Sternberg), "The Murderers Are among Us" (Staudte, 1946), "Berlin: Schönhauser Corner" (Klein 1957) and "Aguirre: The Wrath of God" (Herzog, 1972).
+We also watch films such as "The Blue Angel" (1930, von Sternberg), "The Murderers Are among Us" (Staudte, 1946), "Berlin: Schönhauser Corner" (Klein 1957) and "Aguirre: The Wrath of God" (Herzog, 1972).
 GERM 321 recommended.
 Prerequisite: GERM 213Y-214Y or equivalent.

 Nietzsche and Kafka stand out as two of the most important prose stylists of the German language.
 At the same time, the period between the beginning of Nietzsche's productive career around 1870 and Kafka's death in 1924 is one of fundamental historical change: It starts with the rise of the German nation-state and ends after the downfall of both the German and the Austro-Hungarian monarchies.
 Not surprisingly, the literature of this era in the German language is marked by similar radical transformations.
-We will attempt to trace these changes by beginning with a discussion of Nietzsche's "Also sprach Zarathustra" (1883-85) and concluding with Kafka's fragmentary novel "Der Process."
-From the perspective of the changing role of literature in response to societal and historical realities, or as a depiction of states of human consciousness, we will investigate a number of additional works: for example, Hugo von Hofmannsthal's "Ein Brief," Gerhart Hauptmann's "Bahnwärter Thiel," Lou Andreas-Salome's "Fenitschka" and Arthur Schnitzler's "Leutnant Gustl," as well as poetry by Rilke, Trakl and Benn.
+We attempt to trace these changes by beginning with a discussion of Nietzsche's "Also sprach Zarathustra" (1883-85) and concluding with Kafka's fragmentary novel "Der Process."
+From the perspective of the changing role of literature in response to societal and historical realities, or as a depiction of states of human consciousness, we investigate a number of additional works: for example, Hugo von Hofmannsthal's "Ein Brief," Gerhart Hauptmann's "Bahnwärter Thiel," Lou Andreas-Salome's "Fenitschka" and Arthur Schnitzler's "Leutnant Gustl," as well as poetry by Rilke, Trakl and Benn.
 All readings and discussion are in German.
-Prerequisite: GERM 325 or equivalent or permission of instructor.
+Prerequisite: GERM 325 or 326, or equivalent.
 Offered every two to three years.